Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 ## Reducers

 Reducers hold the state for a value and also modify it depending on what actions are called.
-It's best practice to name the reducer and action file the name of the value being changed.
-In this case there would be an `colors.js` in both the `actions/` and `reducers/` folders.

 The switch statement checks what the `action.type` is to know how to modify the `colors` array with `action.color` being the value passed.